gregorias/nvim-mapper/README.md

 # 🗺️ Mapper

-This neovim plugin aims at helping you keep track of your keymaps.

-It is meant to work with [Telescope].
-It helps you search for currently active keymaps, get info about them, and jump to their definition if you want to change them.
+This is a Neovim plugin that keeps track of your keymaps and exposes them through [Telescope].
+You can search for currently active keymaps, get info about them, and jump to their definition.

 ![demo](https://user-images.githubusercontent.com/36456999/127230715-88411776-3ff1-40ca-85f9-4cad75f6d2cb.gif)